Overview

 The exceptionally strong magnetic field of our 3.0 Tesla high-field open-bore MRI scanner results in superior image quality and short scan times.
 This scanner features advanced capabilities that allow performance of exams most other systems are unable to acquire.
 Thus, our radiologists gain the ability to see into the body in new ways, to detect and diagnose disorders at earlier stages, and to gather valuable information for research.

 With its innovative design, the scanner can accommodate virtually all types of patients, including those with large body mass and those with claustrophobia.
-Our radiologists obtain the detailed images they need to provide the highest-quality care, at no sacrifice of patient comfort.
+Our radiologists obtain the detailed images they need to provide the highest-quality care, at no sacrifice to your comfort.

 Whole Body MRI Scan